Does your thumb ache when gripping objects or scrolling on your phone?

 - Weak grip or trouble using the pinching motion to hold objects

-- Fatigue when doing repetitive hand tasks
+- Hand fatigue when doing repetitive hand tasks

 - Mild swelling in the thumb pad